YiranHuangIrene/multimodal-icl/README.md

 # Dissecting Multimodal In-Context Learning: Modality Asymmetries and Circuit Dynamics in Modern Transformers

 Code for the ICML 2026 **SPOTLIGHT** paper.

-**Yiran Huang, Karsten Roth, Quentin Bouniot, Wenjia Xu, Zeynep Akata.**
+Authors: **Yiran Huang, Karsten Roth, Quentin Bouniot, Wenjia Xu, Zeynep Akata.**

-This repository contains a controlled, mechanistic study of how transformer-based decoders acquire in-context learning (ICL) capabilities in both unimodal and multimodal settings.
+This repository contains a controlled, mechanistic study of how transformer-based decoders acquire in-context learning (ICL) capabilities in both unimodal and multimodal settings and how these findings generalize to real MLLMs.
 The codebase implements a three-stage training pipeline on synthetic Gaussian-mixture data (and, optionally, on Omniglot / Mini-ImageNet), together with the progress-measure metrics used in the paper (PHStrength, IHStrength, TILA, TIIA, TLA).